 |Operating Hours||Tuesday – Sunday: 11:30 AM–2:15 PM, 6–9:30 PM|

 |Address||282A South Bridge Road, Sago Ln, Singapore 058831|

 This eatery, which is a short distance from the famous Buddha Tooth Relic Temple, has food that would be sure to convert any carnivore.
-Several of the foods on the menu are made using plant-based meat substitutes that are as as good as the original, if not tastier.
-The Marmite Vegetarian Pork Ribs are a chef speciality made with soy and yeast extract.
+Several of the foods on the menu are made using plant-based meat substitutes that are as good as the original, if not tastier.
+The Marmite Vegetarian Pork Ribs are a chef specialty made with soy and yeast extract.
 Although the pairing of rich soy meat and earthy Marmite may not sound appetizing, it is a great combination.

 - Delicious meat replacements